Develop#

 The code is intended to be modular and extensible, so in many cases you can add features without needing to understand the entire C++ codebase.

-Script Plugins#
+Script plugins#

 Many features in Avogadro can be extended with Python scripts, including: